PengJia6/Postassm/README.md

  * BUSCO
  * Merquery
  ## Contribution
- If you want to apply other tools to evaluate the genome, we encourage you pull a request or email us
+ If you want to apply other tools to evaluate the genome, we encourage you to pull a request or email us.

  ## Contact
  * Peng Jia (pengjia@stu.xjtu.edu.cn)